Endoparasites are parasites which live inside a host and generally inhabit areas such as the gut, lungs, heart and blood vessels.

 Endoparasites are important because:

-- Their control is part of maintaining healthy pets
+• Their management is part of maintaining healthy pets

 Endoparasites belong to one of two types: